-Lastly, it is worth mentioning that in the Catholic and Anglican/Episcopal tradition, pink or rose vestments are sometimes used on the third Sunday in Advent.
-This week is known as Gaudete Sunday, or the Sunday of “rejoicing.”
+Lastly, it is worth mentioning that in the Catholic and Anglican/Episcopal traditions, pink or rose vestments are sometimes used on the third Sunday of Advent.
+This week is known as Gaudete Sunday or the Sunday of “rejoicing.”
 Jesus is almost here, so let us rejoice.

 “The Color Blue in Advent.”
 United Methodist Church, August 16, 2019. https://www.umcdiscipleship.org/resources/the-color-blue-in-advent.